qertoip/react-form-logic/README.markdown

 This is a form-handling library for React that makes it easy to:

-* serialize forms into JSON and handle form submission
+* serialize forms into JSON and submit them to the server

 * set up client-side validations without installing any additional libraries

-* unify handling of client-side validations and server-side validations
+* combine server-side validations with client-side validations in a streamlined way

 * internationalize validation error messages